Synchronization induced by directed higher-order interactions: Methods

 Taking into account the contributions from all the $1$-directed $d$-hyperedges, $d=1,\dots,D$, we eventually obtain

-where $\vec{x}_i(t)\in\mathbb{R}^{m}$ is the state vector describing the dynamics of unit $i$, $\sigma_1$, $\dots$, $\sigma_D$ are the coupling strengths, $\vec{f}:\mathbb{R}^{m}\rightarrow \mathbb{R}^m$ describes the local dynamics, while $\vec{g}^{(d)}:\mathbb{R}^{m\times (d+1)}\rightarrow \mathbb{R}^m$, with $d\in\{1,\dots,D\}$ are coupling functions ruling the $(d+1)$-body interactions.
+where $\vec{x}_i(t)\in\mathbb{R}^{m}$ is the state vector describing the dynamics of unit $i$, $\sigma_1$, $\dots$, $\sigma_D > 0$ are the coupling strengths, $\vec{f}:\mathbb{R}^{m}\rightarrow \mathbb{R}^m$ describes the local dynamics, while $\vec{g}^{(d)}:\mathbb{R}^{m\times (d+1)}\rightarrow \mathbb{R}^m$, with $d\in\{1,\dots,D\}$ are coupling functions ruling the $(d+1)$-body interactions.
 Finally, $A^{(d)}_{i j_1\dots j_d}$ are the entries of the adjacency tensors $A^{(d)}$, with $d\in\{1,\dots,D\}$.

-Let us now impose that the coupling functions at each order $d$ are diffusive-like with Note that such an hypothesis guarantees the existence of the synchronized solution $\vec{x}_{1} = \dots = \vec{x}_{N} = \vec{x}^{s}$.
+Let us now consider diffusive-like coupling functions at each order $d$ with Note that this hypothesis on the form of coupling guarantees the existence of the synchronized solution $\vec{x}_{1} = \dots = \vec{x}_{N} = \vec{x}^{s}$.
 We remark that, in order to deal with an authentic multibody dynamics, we need to consider nonlinear coupling functions.
 Indeed, in the case of linear interactions, the three-body dynamical system can be reduced to a two-body dynamical system, by rescaling the adjacency matrix \cite{neuhauser2020multibody}.

-Equation \eqref{dyn1} becomes then
+Equation~\eqref{dyn1} becomes then